DIY Valentine hearts made from any craft supplies, for free!

 Any guesses what kind of string I used?
 It’s a mop head!

-For an added detail, I also allowed some trim to hang below the heart for added detail… much like a tassel!
+For an added detail, I allowed some string to hang below the heart which resembles a tassel.
+Fun!

 Learn how to make this collection of rustic Valentine's Day crafts with hearts made from craft supplies such as moss, string, buttons, bark, etc!